scmarlatt/EECS445_FunWithYelp/README.md

 - pip install -U numpy scipy scikit-learn (mac instructions) visit http://scikit-learn.org/stable/install.html for installing on your system
 - git clone repository
 - run python main.py

+running main.py will go through the steps of training the model and building feature vectors.
+After this process one can input a review and output the naive bayes probabilities as well as regression predictions